Minimum number of arcs in $k$-critical digraphs with order at most $2k-1$: Preliminaries

 A digraph is called \DF{decomposable} if it is the Dirac join of two non-empty subdigraphs; otherwise the digraph is called \DF{indecomposable}.
 Theorem~\ref{theorem:dirac-join} implies that a decomposable critical digraph is the Dirac join of its indecomposable critical subdigraphs.
 In this sense, the indecomposable critical digraphs are the building elements of critical digraphs.
-In 2019, St\v{e}hl\'ik \cite{Stehlik2019} proved the following result, thereby answering a question proposed in \cite{BangJensenBSS2019}.
+In 2019, Stehl\'ik \cite{Stehlik2019} proved the following result, thereby answering a question proposed in \cite{BangJensenBSS2019}.
 Note that this result applied to bidirected graphs implies the decomposition result for critical graphs due to Gallai (see Theorem~\ref{theorem:gallai1}).
-St\v{e}hl\'ik's proof uses matching theory.
-However, one can also use the hypergraph version of Theorem~\ref{theorem:gallai1} obtained by Stiebitz, Storch and Toft \cite{StiebitzST2016}.
+Stehl\'ik's proof uses matching theory.
+However, one can also use the hypergraph version of Theorem~\ref{theorem:gallai1} obtained by Stiebitz, Storch, and Toft \cite{StiebitzST2016} (see also~\cite[Theorem~7.25]{Stiebitz2024}).

-\begin{theorem}[Stehl\'ik 2019] If $D$ is an indecomposable critical digraph, then $|D|\geq 2\dicn(D)-1.$ \end{theorem} \skpf{Let $D\in \vCR(k)$ with $|D|\leq 2k-2$.
+\begin{theorem}[Stehl\'ik] If $D$ is an indecomposable critical digraph, then $|D|\geq 2\dicn(D)-1.$ \end{theorem} \skpf{Let $D\in \vCR(k)$ with $|D|\leq 2k-2$.
 Our aim is to show that $D$ is decomposable.
 Let $H$ be a hypergraph with $V(H)=V(D)$ such that $e\subseteq V(H)$ is an edge of $H$ if and only if $D[e]$ is a directed cycle.
 Note that no edge of $H$ contains another edge of $H$.
 Then $\cn(H)=k$ and $\cn(H-v)<k$ for every vertex $v$ of $H$.
 Then $H$ has a subhypergraph $H'$ such that $\cn(H'')<\cn(H')=\cn(H)=k$ for every proper subhypergraph $H''$ of $H'$.
 Furthermore, we have that $V(H')=V(H)$.
 Then, by \cite[Main Theorem 1]{StiebitzST2016}, $H'$ is obtained from the disjoint union of two nonempty subhypergraphs by adding all $2$-edges between these two subhypergraphs.
-Since $e$ is a 2-edge of $H$ if and only if $D[e]$ is a digon, we obtain that $D$ is decomposable.}
+Since $e$ is a 2-edge of $H$ if and only if $D[e] = D^\pm(K_2)$, we obtain that $D$ is decomposable.}

 The complement of a digraph $D$, denoted by $\overline{D}$, is the digraph with $V(\overline{D})=V(D)$ and $A(\overline{D})=\set{uv}{uv \not\in A(D)}$.
 So if $D$ has order $n$, then $D\cup \overline{D}=D^\pm(K_n)$.
 Clearly, a non-empty digraph $D$ is indecomposable if and only if $\overline{D}$ is connected.